 A new crime wave is sweeping docks and marinas across the country.

-We’re not just talking about the actual vessels being stolen—we’re talking about valuable items being swiped from the vessels.
-And there’s one valuable item in particular worth worrying about if you’re a pontoon owner: Your outboard motor.
+Boat thefts.
+We're not just talking about the actual vessels being stolen we're talking about valuable items being swiped from the vessels.
+And there's one valuable item in particular worth worrying about if you're a pontoon owner:

-This is the type of the motor that graces every tooner’s vessel (except for the odd tooner with a sterndrive motor).
+Your outboard motor.
+This is the type of the motor that graces every tooner's vessel (except for the odd tooner with a sterndrive motor).
+Still,

 Things to Know About Outboard Motor Theft